C tutorials Literals in C

 There are two simple ways in C to define constants:

- Using #define preprocessor
+Using #define preprocessor

- Using const keyword
+Using const keyword

 The #define Preprocessor

-Given below is the form to use #define preprocessor to define a constant:
+Given below is the form to use #define preprocessor to

 #define identifier value